madnuttah/unbound-docker/doc/DETAILS.md

 >
 > ***Don't forget to secure your setup when everything runs.***

 The splitted configuration files located in [`doc/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
 Please mind that those files are **examples** which also needs to be edited to make them work for your environment if you intend to use them.
-It might be necessary to fix permissions and ownership of the files put in the persistent volumes if unbound refuses to start.

 > [!NOTE]
 > Splitting ain't really necessary as the included default [`unbound.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf) will perfectly do the job after you adapted the settings to suit your environment.
 You don't need to bind mount the config folders, just ignore them.